balancer-team/rando-js/README.md

 ### Example: 6-digit Pin

 The options object can be modified by providing one or more properties.
-For example, these options would generate a cryptographically random 6- digit pin.
+For example, these options would generate a cryptographically random 6-digit pin.

 ```js
 const pinOptions = {